- Transit Investment Analysis Methodology

-The Transit Economics Requirements Model (TERM), an analytical tool developed by the Federal Transit Administration (FTA), forecasts transit capital investment needs over a 20-year horizon.
-Using a broad array of transit-related data and research including data on transit capital assets, current service levels and performance, projections of future travel demand, and a set of transit asset specific condition decay relationships, the model generates the forecasts that appear in the biennial C&P report.
+The Transit Economic Requirements Model (TERM), an analytical tool developed by the Federal Transit Administration (FTA), forecasts transit capital investment needs over a 20-year period.
+Using a broad array of transit-related data and research including data on transit capital assets, current service levels and performance, projections of future travel demand, and a set of transit asset-specific condition decay relationships, the model generates the forecasts that appear in the biennial C&P report.

 TERM forecasts the level of annual capital expenditures required to attain specific physical condition and performance targets within a 20-year period.
 These annual expenditure estimates cover the following types of investment needs: (1) asset preservation (rehabilitations and replacements); and (2) asset expansion to support projected ridership growth.

 The capital needs forecasted by TERM rely on a broad range of input data and user-defined parameters.
 Gathered from local transit agencies and the National Transit Database (NTD), the input data are the foundation of the model’s investment needs analysis, and include information on the quantity and value of the Nation’s transit capital stock.
 The input data in TERM are used to draw an overall picture of the Nation’s transit landscape; the most salient data tables that form the backbone of the TERM database are described below.